35percent/11tystarter/src/posts/2016-10-25-crowdfunding-successful-start.md

 ---
 layout: posts
 title: "Aylesbury Crowdfunding kicks off to successful start"
-subtitle: "Launch of our campaign to fight the Council's appeal of Aylesbury CPO decision raises over £2000 in first week"
+description: "Launch of our campaign to fight the Council's appeal of Aylesbury CPO decision raises over £2000 in first week"
 date: 2016-10-25
 image: img/gfmscreenshot.png
 ---